MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

 ## Provision operating system, features, roles, storage, and network

-1. Install Windows Server 2016 Datacenter Edition on all server nodes.
-Do not choose Standard Edition if it is available, as it does not contain Storage Replica.
-Use of Windows Server Desktop Experience, Core, and Nano installation modes are all supported.
+1. Install Windows Server 2016 on all server nodes, using either the Server Core or Server with Desktop Experience installation options.
     > [!IMPORTANT]
     > From this point on, always logon as a domain user who is a member of the built-in administrator group on all servers.
 Always remember to elevate your PowerShell and CMD prompts going forward when running on a graphical server installation or on a Windows 10 computer.